exPHAT/SwiftBluetooth/README.md

 ## Features

 - [x] Parity with existing `CoreBluetooth` APIs for easy, incremental migration of existing projects
-- [x] Modern, async-await API for peripheral discovery, connection, read/write, etc
+- [x] Modern, async-await API for discovery, connection, read/write, and more
 - [x] Alternate callback-based API for codebases not using Swift Concurrency
 - [x] Subscribe to peripheral discoveries, value updates, and more through `AsyncStream`
 - [x] Easy `await`-ing of `CentralManager` state